-The Malaria program in Namibia has expanded to include community based Testing, Treating and Tracing (TTT).
-Partners supporting the National Vector-borne Disease Control Programme (NVDCP) DAPP Namibia included, have been implementing the malaria awareness campaigns using community health workers to educate communities on malaria preventative measures and assisting in the distribution of Long Lasting Insecticidal Nets-LLINs (bed nets) and now this strategy has broaded to Testing, Treating and TracingTTT.
+The Malaria program in Namibia has expanded to include community-based Testing, Treating and Tracing (TTT).
+Partners supporting the National Vector-borne Disease Control Programme (NVDCP) DAPP Namibia included, have been implementing the malaria awareness campaigns using community health workers to educate communities on malaria preventative measures and assisting in the distribution of Long Lasting Insecticidal Nets-LLINs (bed nets) and now this strategy has broadened to Testing, Treating and TracingTTT.

 DAPP Namibia is part of a consortium consisting of five organizations; ADPP Angola, The MENTOR Initiative, CICA with JC Flowers Foundation operating in Angola and DAPP Namibia and AAP (Anglican Aids Program) operating at Angola-Namibia boarders implementing E8 Malaria project targeting cross border mobile populations to eliminate malaria transmission between the countries.

 An important component of Malaria elimination is surveillance.
 Surveillance is observations of breakout cases.
 This is done through active case investigation and detection to predict, prepare and respond to the malaria outbreaks.
 Surveillance in the malaria program traces positive malaria cases and test and treat everyone within a 100m radius of the affected patient.